JoseArron/vscode-spotify-lyrics/README.md

 # VSCode Spotify Lyrics

-Display the lyrics of the song you're currently playing on Spotify!
+A VSCode extension that displays the lyrics of your currently played song on Spotify!

 ## Synced Lyrics

 ![mockup](media/images/mockup.png)

-## Requirements

-- Windows